Two people shopping for plants together at a garden center, pushing a cart filled with greenery.

 • Transaction fees: Some card issuers charge additional fees for overseas transactions beyond purchases and bill payments.
 A Schumer box may show fees for transactions made abroad or purchases from foreign e-commerce sites (foreign transaction fee), cash advance fees, and balance transfer fees.

-• Penalty fees: Returned payment fees and late fees are considered penalty fees.
-Credit card companies issue these penalty surcharges to encourage responsible credit card use.
+• Penalty fees: Some returned payment fees and late fees are penalty fees.
+Credit card companies issue these penalties to encourage responsible credit card use.
 Credit card issuers may charge you a flat late payment fee if you've missed your payment due date.
 You'll also pay a fee if your bank rejects a credit card payment due to insufficient funds.
 This is a returned payment fee.

 A Schumer box helps clearly state credit card fees and interest rates for consumers.
 If you’re considering a new credit card, you may want to use the basic information from the Schumer box to compare cards, as well as research each credit card’s rewards program to help determine the best one for you.